 More outdoor adventures await in Charlottesville!
 The Rivanna Trail System is spread throughout the city, split into short trail rides that range from just over a half-mile to about two miles long.
 These routes can be combined to take you on a cycling adventure around Charlottesville.

 And if you’re interested in history, a visit to Thomas Jefferson’s Monticello is a must during your trip.
-The historic home has reopened with extensive safety measures in place to prevent the spread of COVID-19, including greatly-reduced capacity and rigorous cleaning procedures.
 After touring Jefferson’s iconic property, get out and wander the grounds, following the Saunders-Monticello Trail for an added outdoor excursion.
-The trail system occupies 89 acres of land, is free to public use from 7am to 7pm daily, and contains over seven miles of dog-friendly trails.
+The trail system occupies 89 acres of land, is free to public use from 7am-7pm daily, and contains over seven miles of dog-friendly trails.

 Charlottesville Restaurants, Breweries, Wineries, & More